kryvokhyzha/kryvokhyzha/README.md

 ### About Me
 - :euro:  I'm currently a Big Data Analyst at [Kyivstar](https://kyivstar.ua/ru/business/products/big-data).
-- :books: Study at the fourth course of FICT in KPI on "Information System and Technologiess" specialization.
+- :books: Study at the fourth course of FICT in KPI on "Information System and Technologies" specialization.

 ### Tech Stack
 <pre>